-- (1) A public statement of whether or not the institution has established voting procedures and criteria; - (2) Description of the procedures for processing proxy statements, obtaining additional information related to voting issues and reaching voting decisions; - (3) The criteria or guidelines employed in deciding whether to to vote for or against a matter or to abstain from voting; - (4) The voting practices during the period covered by the report, indicating, for example, how the institution voted on each proposal or, in the alternative, instances when the institution voted against the issuer's recommendation; and would focus the obligation of institutions to act in the interests of their beneficiaries and lead to their setting up procedures for systematic attention to questions of stockholder voting.
+- 1. A public statement of whether or not the institution has established voting procedures and criteria; - Description of the procedures for processing proxy statements, obtaining additional information related to voting issues and reaching voting decisions; - 3.
+The criteria or guidelines employed in deciding whether to to vote for or against a matter or to abstain from voting;

+12/ In recommending a similar requirement in its Institutional In- vestor Study Report, the Commission stated that such disclosure would focus the obligation of institutions to act in the interests of their beneficiaries and lead to their setting up procedures for systematic attention to questions of stockholder voting.
 As a number of institutions responding to the Study's questionnaires indicated, the beneficiary should be able to choose the institutional manager whose policies on investment management appear to him most appropriate.
 The only way in which this can be done is to give beneficiaries full information about the policies followed, including policies regarding relationships with portfolio companies.
 The public nature of such information would also serve to inform corporate management and other shareholders of any general policies of the institution.